 may 2022 — a little nap love

 how naps are taken around the world…“ In Mexico, echar un coyotito — literally, “throw a little coyote” — means “to take a short nap.”
 In Venezuela, it’s more common to talk about a quick snooze using echarun zorrito, the word zorrito being a diminutive for zorro, or “fox.” “ .
-I just love these language bits I heard while listening to A Way with Words (episode #1593) heard on public radio
+I love these language bits heard on public radio show A Way with Words (episode #1593)

 december 2021